sunpietro/dragster/README.md

 # dragster.js
 Tiny vanilla JS library that enables drag'n'drop interactions to a user of your website.
 By implementing this library a user is able to drag'n'drop elements on user-defined drop regions.
+It works both on desktop (using mouse interface) and mobile devices (using touch interface).
 It's only 3kB minified.

 ## The sample usage